robert0714/microservices-v9/README.md

 * **UI**.
 Download and install [Jetty](http://www.eclipse.org/jetty/download.html).
 From the command line, execute `java -jar [JETTY_HOME]/jetty-[VERSION]/start.jar` (replace the values between brackets accordingly).
 You also need Java.
 * **RabbitMQ**.
 Download and install [RabbitMQ](https://www.rabbitmq.com/download.html).
 We use it as Event bus.
 When you have installed it, you need to run the RabbitMQ server (as a service or as a process, whatever you prefer).
 * **Multiplication, Gamification, Service Registry and Gateway**.
 You need to start all these services using the command line.
-Navigate to each folder and execute for every one of them: `./mvnw spring-boot:run`.
+Navigate to each folder and execute for every one of them: `./mvnw spring-boot:run `.
 If you want to try load balancing you can execute more than one instance of the Multiplication or Gamification service.
-To do that, override the port number to avoid clashing: `./mvnw spring-boot:run -Drun.arguments="--server.port=A_FREE_PORT]"`
+To do that, override the port number to avoid clashing: `./mvnw spring-boot:run -Drun.arguments="--spring.profiles.active=test  --server.port=A_FREE_PORT]"`

 ![Application - version 8](resources/logical_view_v8.png)